graybytes/module-maven-plugin/README.md

 ## Contributions:
 1. Fork the repo and create a pull request.
 2. Once approved and reviewed the PR will be merged.
+3. Feedback and input as issues or enhancements are always welcome